UCLA

 Student Research Program (SRP-99)

-UCLA’s Student Research Program assists undergraduates in formalizing their research and becoming part of the larger university research community.
-The SRP-99 course allows undergraduates to receive course credit for engaging in entry-level research experiences under the supervision of a UCLA faculty.
-This course is particularly suited for lower-division and first-quarter transfer students.
+The Student Research Program (SRP) assists undergraduates in formalizing their research experience and joining the university research community.
+Enrolling in an SRP-99 course allows undergraduates to receive university credit for engaging in research experiences under the supervision of a UCLA faculty.
+SRP-99 courses are particularly suited for entry-level research experiences for lower-division and first-quarter transfer students.

-Students in the College of Letters and Science may enroll in up to a total of 10 units of SRP-99 credit throughout their undergraduate career.
-However, only 6 units will count towards the graduation unit requirement.
-Students who have completed 6 units of SRP-99 may enroll in an additional 4 units without credit applied toward their degree.
-Students may only enroll in one SRP-99 course per quarter.
+Undergraduates in the College of Letters and Science may enroll in a cumulative total of ten SRP-99 units.
+A maximum of six SRP-99 units may be applied towards the graduation unit requirement.
+Students who have completed six units of SRP-99 may enroll in an additional four units without credit applied toward their degree.
+Students may enroll in one SRP-99 course per quarter.

 Eligibility

-• Must have a current research project with a UCLA faculty
+• Must have a research project arranged with a UCLA faculty

 • Must be in good academic standing